ibm-cloud-docs/codeengine/fleet-cancel.md

 Hard stop
 :   All instances on the worker are deleted immediately, and any tasks that are already running or in a `pending` status are changed to the `canceled` status.
 The worker is deprovisioned immediately and a new worker node is provisioned in its place.

 You can delete individual or groups of workers in a fleet.
 The remaining workers continue to run as normal.

-### Deleting a worker in the CLI
+### Deleting a worker in the {{site.data.keyword.codeengineshort}} CLI
 {: #fleet-delete-worker-cli}
 {: cli}